Motorcycle Building on a Budget

 Custom motorcycle sales soared during the booming economy because custom bike builder shows like Orange County Choppers and West Coast Choppers became wildly popular, which inspired many people to buy show bikes and slick choppers.
 But soon after the popularity of these 'reality shows' died down and the recession hit full force, the custom bike business took a huge dive.

-Hard core bike builders who pieced their bikes together by hand and with used parts where always around.
+Hardcore bike builders who pieced their bikes together by hand with used parts were always around.
 But with the down economy, many would-be custom bike owners took it upon themselves to build bikes on a budget, and therefore, settled for used parts.

 It's easier to find parts now thanks to the internet.
 Back in the day, you'd be calling your friends and breaking out the Yellow Pages (even out-of-state Yellow Pages) to find parts.
 Salvage yards are a little secret amongst bike builders.
 If you take a stroll through a motorcycle salvage yard, you'll discover that it's a whole new world of possibilities for bike builders.

 With the combination of buying used parts online and taking advantage of motorcycle salvage yards, you can build a nice bike for relatively low cost.
 That's what this guide is all about.
 I interviewed experts in the area and put together a resource of motorcycle salvage yards and building a custom bike and I hope you find it helpful or inspirational.

 First Step: The Design